 Chelsea Office Space for Rent

-Chelsea office space puts businesses at the heart of one of the city’s cultural cores.
+Chelsea, which attracts more than 6 million visitors each year, is an eclectic Midtown South neighborhood that is at the heart of one of New York City’s cultural cores.
+Chelsea one of the most in-demand submarkets for office space in NYC.
 It is well-known by locals and tourists alike for its expressive and diverse culture, with more than 200 art galleries, nearly 2,000 options for food and drinks, and an array of both boutiques and big chains for shopping.
-For a neighborhood only a square mile in size, there’s something to satisfy every taste in Chelsea.
+For a neighborhood only a square mile in size, there is something to satisfy every taste in Chelsea.

 Chelsea Office Space | Lease Data & Trends

-Tenants seeking even lower lease prices can explore office sublease options.
-These agreements are signed directly with current tenants, and tend to allow for less commitment than a traditional lease, where the norm is 3-5 years.
-However, office sublease do not offer the same assurances as working with a landlord does, so it’s important to negotiate sublease terms with a broker.
+To get around the high rental prices in Chelsea, office space seekers can look for Class B space, which is considerably cheaper than Chelsea’s Class A offerings, or explore office sublease options.
+These agreements are signed directly with current tenants and tend to allow for less commitment than a traditional lease, where the norm is 3-5 years.
+However, utilizing an office sublease does not offer the same assurances as working with a landlord does, so it’s important to negotiate sublease terms with a broker.

 Chelsea Neighborhood History